 We either believe the Bible is the inspired Word of God or we don’t.
-This man was stating his opinion that he doesn’t believe that particular passage is God’s Word.
+This man was stating his opinion that he doesn’t believe that this particular passage is God’s Word.
 But that’s all it is, his opinion.

 One man’s opinion about one passage of scripture should not cause you to doubt your position on inerrancy.
 Rather it should cause you to question the validity of his position.